Our lawyers are handling Paraquat lawsuits in all 50 states. This page is about projected settlement payouts or a viable Paraquat lawsuit.

 - Soref v Agresti (Florida 2017) $569,000 Verdict: female in her mid-20s with a history of drug abuse claims bi-polar drugs cause her to develop tardive dyskinesia.

 These cases (particularly the welding rod case) are suggestive of the type of verdict we might expect to see in Paraquat bellwether trials.
-They further support the valuation estimates above.
+These compensation awards support the settlement payout valuation estimates above.

 Paraquat Lawsuits Can be Filed Decades After the Plaintiff’s Exposure